Skip to content

 Fourth, sales must happen in the open market.
 If partition by sale is ultimately ordered, the property must be sold through standard real estate channels, not through a sheriff’s auction.
 The goal is to achieve fair market value for all parties.

-Partition in kind (physically dividing the property) becomes the preferred remedy when it’s feasible.
-That’s a significant shift toward preserving the estate as it was passed down.
+Partition in kind (physically dividing the property) becomes the preferred remedy when it is feasible.
+That is a significant shift toward preserving the estate as it was passed down.

 HB 1498 recognizes what anyone who has handled these cases already knows: partition disputes among family are different from disputes between strangers.
 The bill tries to preserve value, encourage negotiation, and keep inherited property in the family when possible.

-The bill was introduced in the current legislative session.
-Whether it passes this year remains to be seen, but the trend nationally is clear: states are recognizing that the old partition process fails families.
+The bill passed the Pennsylvania House of Representatives in June 2025 by a wide bipartisan margin and was referred to the Senate Judiciary Committee, where it awaits action.
+Whether it clears the Senate and becomes law remains to be seen, but the trend nationally is clear: states are recognizing that the old partition process fails families.

-If you’re facing a partition situation, or want to plan now to avoid one, call us at (215) 949-0888 or visit lawyermarc.com.
+If you are facing a partition situation, or want to plan now to avoid one, call us at (215) 949-0888 or visit lawyermarc.com.

 Need help with an inherited property dispute or partition action?
 Ballow & Lynde represents clients throughout Bucks County in real estate disputes and Orphans’ Court matters.
 Schedule a free consultation or call us at 215-949-0888.